Fan Fic / Never Say Never

 - The Paragon: Beside Makoto, Mukuro in her "Junko" disguise is seen as this by the others because she's unyielding toward the mastermind's threats to her, becoming a protective figure toward the others because of her unexpected skills and her cheerful encouragements.

 - Pet the Dog: Even at his worst, Ishimaru tries his best to be nice to Alter Ego and is ashamed whenever he makes 'her' feel bad.

 - Running Gag: Leon's attempts at eating a sandwich are constantly ruined.
-The story even have a tag lampshading it, Sandwich Denial.
+The story even has a tag lampshading it, Sandwich Denial.

-- Several characters suffers from sleep deprivation for different reasons.
+- Several characters suffer from sleep deprivation for different reasons.

 - Sanity Slippage: Ishimaru does not take Oowada's attempted murder of Chihiro and his lying to him that well, nor does he appreciate the other students taking his attempts at keeping everyone together for granted.
 It's more or less what changes him into his "Kiyondo" persona.

-- Shout-Out: In chapter 3, Mukuro uses a cardboard box as a decoy to disctract Mondo long enough to sneak pass him, she couldn’t believe it actually worked.
+- In chapter 3, Mukuro uses a cardboard box as a decoy to distract Mondo long enough to sneak past him, and can't believe it actually works.